-Long answer: Human and dog skin are different in many ways.
-The most notable difference id their pH balances.
+Short answer: NO – Long answer: Human and dog skin are different in many ways.
+The most notable difference is its pH balance.

-Bathing washes away the skin’s acid mantle, which is responsible for protecting the thin topmost layer of the skin (stratum corneum) from bacteria and viruses.
+- Bathing washes away the skin’s acid mantle, responsible for protecting the skin’s thin topmost layer (stratum corneum) from bacteria and viruses.

 It also has the effect of making the dog’s skin feel very dry and kind of flaky.
 It may also result in skin irritation.

-In emergency situations, when you definitely have to bath your dog even in the absence off dog shampoo, only use human shampoo if it has ingredients such as aloe vera, natural colloidal oatmeal, and tea tree oil.
+In emergencies, when you definitely have to bathe your dog even in the absence of dog shampoo, only use human shampoo if it has ingredients such as aloe vera, natural colloidal oatmeal, and tea tree oil.

-Continue to offer rewards and praise when its time to bath and proceed slowly making sure that the puppy is comfortable and calm.
+Continue to offer tips and praise when it’s time to clean and proceed slowly, ensuring that the puppy is comfortable and calm.
 If there are any obstacles, resort to practicing standing with it in a dry tub until it gets comfortable being in that space.

 You can also try introducing a bath after having gone for a walk.
-This have the effect of calming the dog as it will have expended so much energy already.
+This has the effect of calming the dog as it will have expanded so much energy already.

-If you have a large dog and want to avoid heavy lifting, or your dog often tries to jump out of the water, then it is best to bath it outdoors.
+Your circumstances largely influence where you can bathe your dog.
+If you have a large dog and want to avoid heavy lifting or your dog often tries to jump out of the water, it is best to bathe it outdoors.

 Preparing your Puppy for its First Bath

-You must first brush it thoroughly to get rid of mats and tangles.
-If you can untangle ay parts, it may be best to snip it with a scissors.
+It would help if you first brushed it thoroughly to get rid of mats and tangles.
+If you can untangle any parts, it may be best to snip them with scissors.
 Use tweezers to remove any ticks or foxtails.
-Remove the collar and use a muzzle if the dog has a tendency to bite.
+Remove the collar and use a muzzle if the dog tends to bite.

 Shop today for the best smelling puppy shampoo and ensure that your little furry friend is clean and protected.
 There are many benefits to using hypoallergenic non-medicated or medicated shampoo for your puppy.

-You can find specific options to meet your dog’s specific needs such as the best puppy shampoo for labs or best puppy shampoo for itchy skin.
+- You can find specific options to meet your dog’s particular needs, such as the best puppy shampoo for labs or the best puppy shampoo for itchy skin.

 Talk to your vet if your puppy’s skin or coat is being adversely affected by the shampoo you are using.
 They are better placed to look into the issue and issue appropriate recommendations.